w5xd/PacketRainGauge/README.md

 <h3>Si7210 end-of-support and the AH1383</h3>
 Silicon Labs has announced end of support for the Si7210.
-The Diodes Incorporated AH1383 is supported as a substitute on the PCB and sketc.
-It solders onto the same pads as the Si7210, except the SDA/SCL lines for I2C are not connected.
+The Diodes Incorporated AH1383 is supported as a substitute on the PCB and sketch.
+It solders onto the same pads as the Si7210, except the SDA/SCL lines for I2C have no connection to the AH1383.
-AS OF THIS WRITING, THE AH1383 DESIGN HAS NOT BEEN BUILT NOR TESTED.
 The AH1383 happens to fit on the same solder pads as the si7210.
-Its active low output is on the same pin as the Si7210 Alert, and indicates when the magnetic field applied exceeds its threshold.

 <h3>PCB considerations</h3>
 Mount the Arduino directly to the PCB without headers.
+To ensure the pads on the Arduino do not connect to the vias on the PCB, cut a piece of paper roughly .3" wide and 1" long.
+Insert this paper as an insulator between the Pro Mini and the PCB while soldering header terminals between the PCB and the Arduino.
+It may be left in place or pulled out after soldering

 <p align='center'><img src='PCB/IMGP2912-v.jpg' alt='PCB top'/></p>